How is my State Pension taxed?

 State Pensions that you receive are treated as earned income for income tax purposes, although you are no longer liable to pay any further National Insurance contributions once you have reached State Pension age.

-The amount of income tax that you pay depends on your gross income (the total amount of income potentially liable to tax that you receive from all sources, including other pensions and bank or building society interest).
+The amount of income tax that you pay depends on your gross income (the total amount of income potentially liable to tax that you receive from all sources, for example; earnings, profits from self-employment, other pensions you are receiving, and bank or building society interest).

 If your gross income is more than your personal allowance, you're liable to pay income tax on the amount that exceeds the personal allowance.
 Different rates of income tax apply depending on the type of income and how much it is.